scmiller005/ECE143_Group8/README.md

 * seaborn as sns

 ### Notebook Organization Overview
-"ECE143_Group8_Visualizations.ipynb" is the primary notebook displaying all of the relevant graphics generated for our final presentation
+"ECE143_Group8_Visualizations.ipynb" is the primary notebook displaying all of the relevant graphics generated for our final presentation.
+Run the relevant .py or .ipynb files in each folder to view the graphs/results.

 The rest of the respository is dedicated to all of the code, data, and graphics produced throughout the project
 * *Note:* much of this did not make it to the final presentation, but is included here to track progress